francesbelleza/wilkinsonLabTools/README.md

 **Features**
 </br>
+- Landing page interface with *Missteps Scatterplots* button
-- Upload a CSV file with columns: Run, Genotype, Missteps Total, Gender, Walking.
+- Upload a CSV file with columns: Run, Genotype, Missteps Total, Gender, Walking
-- Interactive selection of one or more runs via a dropdown.
+- Interactive selection of one or more runs via a dropdown
-- Jittered scatter plots show repeated points without overlap.
+- Jittered scatter plots show repeated points without overlap
-- Color-coded by Gender: 🔵 Male, 🔴 Female, ⚪ Unspecified.
+- Color-coded by Gender: 🔵 Male, 🔴 Female, ⚪ Unspecified
-- Shapes represent walking scores: ◯ (0), ◼ (1), ◆ (2).
+- Shapes represent walking scores: ◯ (0), ◼ (1), ◆ (2)
-- Custom legend neatly placed in each plot.
+- Custom legend neatly placed in each plot

 **Usage**

 1. Via Web Browser
-   - Click the link above.
+   - Click the link above
+   - Click button *Missteps Scatterplots*
-   - Upload your LadderTestData.csv.
+   - Upload your LadderTestData.csv
+   - All graphs will pop up
-   - Select the runs you want to visualize.
+   - Option to select the runs you want to visualize
-   - View and download the plots.
+   - View and download the plots

 2. Locally (if you want to edit)
     ```